What is a Preventable Disease?

 What is an Endemic Disease?

-An endemic disease is a disease that remains constant in a certain location.
+An endemic disease is a disease that remains check these guys out constant in a certain location.
 These two criteria are important to respect in order to consider a disease to be endemic or not.
 Be careful, since there’s a difference between an endemic disease and an epidemic one.
 The latter occurs when the infection rate is exponential (increasingly rising) until it either stops or becomes endemic.

 An example of an endemic disease is Malaria.
 Malaria is endemic in Africa, but not the UK.
 The opposite can be said for smallpox.
 On the other hand, AIDS is not endemic, because infection rates are increasingly rising.
 Therefore, we consider AIDS as an epidemic disease.